Skip to main content

 You may have two types of wallets in your Best Wallet app — EVM-Only and Multi-Chain.

-Important reminder: Best Wallet will never request your wallet’s private key or secret recovery phrase.
+No one from Best Wallet will ever request your wallet’s private key.
 Keep this information strictly private and do not share it with anyone.